James P. O’Hearn Memorial Fund

 As a boy and young man, James was always bringing home stray and wounded animals.
 In honor of that spirit, this fund has been set up to aid those individuals who take in animals in need.

 Monies are distributed in the form of grants.
 These grants are given to assist individuals with medical care, spay or neuter, housing and feeding and similar expenses arising from the care of a stray or abandoned animal.

-Grants can only be awarded to an individual one time and are limited to the documented cost(s) to care for the animal or $300, whichever is lower.
+Grants are usually awarded to an individual only once but additional grant requests by the same person will be considered on a case by case basis.
+Grants are limited to the documented cost(s) to care for the animal or $300, whichever is lower.
 Applicants for this grant must complete the application and provide documentation in the form of receipts, outstanding bills or professional estimates.
 The grant monies will be paid directly to the provider of services (for example, the veterinary hospital).
 Monies may also be paid to the rescuer for costs which are supported with receipts.

 Eligible expenses include: